Existence, non-degeneracy and local uniqueness of multi-peak solutions to the fractional Schr\"odinger equation with nearly critical exponent in $\mathbb{R}^N$: Introduction and main results

 The second step is to solve the corresponding reduced finite-dimensional problem, thereby obtaining a genuine solution.
-The usual method in this step is to derive sharp estimates for the error term $\phi_\epsilon$ in the first step, which is valid for high dimensions $(N>6s)$.
-In the current setting, the estimate of the error term is sufficiently accurate for dilation parameters $\lambda_i$, $i=1,\cdots,k$, but it is not a higher order term with respect to the translation parameters $\xi_i$, $i=1,\cdots,k$.
-To overcome this obstacle, we will applied the local Pohozaev identities technique developed in \cite{CLL1,PWY} to solve the corresponding reduced finite-dimensional problem.
-The result in this paper demonstrates that translation parameters and dilation parameters have different effects on the construction of concentrating solutions.
-We believe that these new ideas and methods developed here can be employed to study many other nonlocal and higher order elliptic equations with critical nonlinearity.
+The standard approach for this step is to derive sharp estimates for the error term $\phi_\epsilon$ obtained in the first step, which works well for high dimensions $(N>6s)$.
+In the current setting, the estimate of the error term is sufficiently accurate for dilation parameters $\lambda_i$ $(i=1,\cdots,k)$, but it is not a higher order term with respect to the translation parameters $\xi_i$ $(i=1,\cdots,k)$.
+To overcome this obstacle, we will adopt the local Pohozaev identities technique developed in \cite{CLL1,PWY} to solve the corresponding reduced finite-dimensional problem.
+Our results demonstrate that translation and dilation parameters play distinct roles in the construction of concentrating solutions.
+We expect that the novel ideas and methods developed in this paper can be applied to the construction of peak solutions for a broad class of nonlocal and higher-order elliptic equations with critical nonlinearities.

-We will utilize the blow-up analysis based on Pohozaev identities to establish the non-degeneracy and local uniqueness of peak solutions.
-It is well-known that blow-up analysis is a fundamental technique to obtain deeper insights into the behavior of solutions.
-However, the standard blow-up analysis approach is not applicable in the present setting.
-To study qualitative property of peak solutions, we need to use concentration properties of such solutions to derive sharp estimates for them.
-Since Pohozaev identities can reveal essential hidden relationships inherent to peak solutions, we employ a blow-up analysis approach based on several local Pohozaev identities to derive the desired refined estimates of peak solutions.
-Furthermore, unlike in bounded domains, we refine the estimates of peak solutions via an appropriate projection, instead of resorting to the Green function.
-We believe that the study of problem \eqref{eq:1} can deepen our understanding of more general critical fractional elliptic problems, and that the techniques developed in this paper have significant potential for further refinement and broader applicability in related research.
+We will employ the blow-up analysis based on Pohozaev identities to establish the non-degeneracy and local uniqueness of peak solutions.
+It is well-known that blow-up analysis is a fundamental technique to obtain deeper insights into asymptotic behavior of solutions.
+However, the standard blow-up analysis framework is not applicable in the present setting.
+To study qualitative properties of peak solutions, we exploit concentration properties of such solutions to derive sharp estimates for them.
+Since Pohozaev identities reveal essential relationships inherent to peak solutions, we utilize this blow-up approach combined with several local Pohozaev identities to obtain the desired refined estimates for peak solutions.
+Furthermore, unlike the case of bounded domains, we refine these estimates via a suitable projection, rather than relying on the Green function.
+Our findings shed new light on the qualitative properties of peak solutions for general critical fractional elliptic problems, and that the techniques developed herein have great potential for further extension and wide applicability to related research problems.